WebAssembly/component-model/design/mvp/Concurrency.md

 where a **component store** is the top-level "thing" and analogous to a Core WebAssembly [store].

-The reason for the thread/task split is so that, when one thread creates a new thread by calling [`thread.new-indirect`], the new thread is contained by the task of the original thread.
-Thus there is an N:1 relationship between threads and tasks that ties N threads to the original export call (= "task") that transitively spawned those N threads.
+The reason for the thread/task split is that, when one thread creates a new thread, the new thread is contained by the task of the original thread which creates an N:1 relationship between threads and tasks that ties N threads to the original export call (= "task") that transitively spawned those N threads.
 This relationship serves several purposes described in the following sections.

 In the Canonical ABI explainer, threads, tasks, component instances and component stores are represented by the [`Thread`], [`Task`], [`ComponentInstance`] and [`Store`] classes, resp.

-### Current Thread and Task
+### Subtasks and Supertasks

-At any point in time while executing Core WebAssembly code or a [canonical built-in] called by Core WebAssembly code, there is a well-defined **current thread** whose containing task is the **current task**.
-The "current thread" is modelled in the Canonical ABI's Python code by explicitly passing a [`Thread`] object as an argument to all function calls so that the semantic "current thread" is always the value of the `thread` parameter.
-Threads store their containing task so that the "current task" is always `thread.task`.

-### Thread-Local Storage

-Each thread contains a distinct mutable **thread-local storage** array.
-The current thread's thread-local storage can be read and written from core wasm code by calling the [`context.get`] and [`context.set`] built-ins.

-The thread-local storage array's length is currently fixed to contain exactly 2 `i32`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
-Because module instantiation is declarative in the Component Model, the imported `context.{get,set}` built-ins can be inlined by the core wasm compiler as-if they were instructions, allowing the generated machine code to be a single load or store.
-This makes thread-local storage a natural place to store:
-1. a pointer to the linear-memory "shadow stack" pointer
-2. a pointer to a struct used by the runtime to implement the language's thread-local features

-When threads are created explicitly by `thread.new-indirect`, the lifetime of the thread-local storage array ends when the function passed to `thread.new-indirect` returns and thus any linear-memory allocations associated with the thread-local storage array should be eagerly freed by guest code right before returning.
-Similarly, since each call to an export logically creates a fresh thread, thread-local allocations can be eagerly released when this implicit thread exits by returning from the exported function or, if the stackless async ABI is used, returning the "exit" code to the event loop.
-This non-reuse of thread-local storage between distinct export calls avoids what would otherwise be a likely source of TLS-related memory leaks.

-When [memory64] is integrated into the Component Model's Canonical ABI, `context.{get,set}` will be backwards-compatibly relaxed to allow `i64` pointers (overlaying the `i32` values like hardware 32/64-bit registers).
-When [wasm-gc] is integrated, these integral context values can serve as indices into guest-managed tables of typed GC references.

-Since the same mutable thread-local storage cells are shared by all core wasm running under the same thread in the same component, the cells' contents must be carefully coordinated in the same way as native code has to carefully coordinate native ISA state (e.g., the [FS or GS segment base address]).
-In the common case, thread-local storage is only `context.set` by the entry trampoline invoked by [`canon_lift`] and then all transitively reachable core wasm code (including from any `callback`) assumes `context.get` returns the same value.
-Thus, if any *non*-entry-trampoline code calls `context.set`, it is the responsibility of *that code* to restore this default assumption before allowing control flow to escape into the wild.

-For more information, see [`context.get`] in the AST explainer.

-### Structured concurrency

 As mentioned above, calling a component export creates a task to track the state used to enforce Canonical ABI rules that apply to the callee (an example